eriklarsen4/CVSL/AnonEVandLA/AnonEVandLA.md

     appropriate `hittype` and computed a weighted average of these
     predictions: for each hitter, I weighted the average of the predictions of a given `hittype` by the number of events of that type; I then averaged the sum.
 These were my projections.
+I did not account for random effects of any kind- hitter or pitcher.

 ## Environment Prep